-What are amino acids?
+What are Amino Acids?

-Amino acids are types of organic compounds that contain amino and carboxyl groups in their side chain are essential for the growth of young animals.
+Amino acids are types of organic compounds that contain amino and carboxyl groups in their side chain and are essential for the growth of young animals.
 Carbon, hydrogen, oxygen, and nitrogen are the key elements found in the amino acid structure.
-Other elements are also found in the side chain of certain amino acids.
+Other chemical elements are also found in the side chain of certain amino acids.

 Amino acid molecules are the basic building blocks of proteins that contain amino (−NH2) and carboxyl (−COOH) groups in their structure.
 Each amino acid has a definite structure.
 According to the attachment of the amino and carboxyl groups, these are classified as α, β, and γ amino acids.

-Types of amino acid
+Types of Amino Acid

 They can be classified in several ways.
-They are described by latter g, l, and e followed by the name of amino acid.
+They are described by the latter g, l, and e followed by the name of amino acid.
 The latter g, l, and e indicate the general occurrence, lesser occurrence, and essential.
 Different types of amino acids can be placed in the following groups,